rashedjamanraju/Notes/Database Management System/postgreSQL/postgreSQL.md

     ```sql
     SELECT name, city FROM person;
     ```
-- For specific id conatining row:
+- For specific id containing row:
     ```sql
     SELECT * FROM person WHERE id=102;
     ```